Zuehlke/training-angular2/Exercises/Exercise 1/README.md

 }

   ```
-1. Add a declarations section to the `NgModule` decorator of the `ExpenseModule` so that the module knows that this component exists.
+1. Add a declarations section to the `NgModule` decorator of the `ExpenseModule` and add the component to it, so that the module knows that this component exists.

   The `NgModule` decorator should look like this now: